appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-14-processflow-packaging.md

 Following the above process, you can successfully create a process flow package.

+**Note: Any changes made to the original process flow, the modifications will not reflect in the packaged versions.
+You need to create a new package for packaging the modified process flows.**

 ## Listing Packages:

 Once you have created your process flow Package, you can successfully view the package lists in the process flow listing page of your organisation.
 As a prerequisite, you need to have your packages created on your organisation.